 Maths is a subject specific lesson, which builds upon previously taught knowledge, skills and vocabulary.
 We aim to develop children’s enjoyment of maths and provide opportunities for children to build a conceptual understanding of maths before applying their knowledge to everyday problems and challenges.
-Lessons include reviews of previously taught skills, knowledge and vocabulary and opportunities to reason and problem solve.
+Lessons include: reviews of previously taught skills; opportunities to learn in a concrete and pictorial way; knowledge and vocabulary; and reasoning and problem solving at all levels.

 Each Maths lesson begins with mixed arithmetic questions which are intended to activate prior learning, consolidate ideas and develop fluency.
-Times tables are also frequently practised using Times Tables Rockstars.
+Once a week, children also have an arithmetic session to further consolidate this.
+Times tables are also frequently practised using Times Tables Rock Stars.

-The opportunity for children to address any errors or misconceptions in their learning is built into every maths lesson across the school.
-Adults conduct live-mark throughout lessons ensuring all children are spoken to about their learning, and supported or moved on if necessary.
-Children use purple pen when responding to feedback and address any issues identified with the support of the teacher where needed.
+The opportunity for children to address any errors or misconceptions in their learning is built into every Maths lesson across the school.
+Adults live mark throughout lessons, ensuring all children are spoken with about their learning, and are supported or moved on as necessary.
+Children use their purple pen when responding to feedback and address any issues identified with the support of the teacher.

 In each classroom, children have access to Maths Markets.
 These stalls are home to a wealth of concrete and pictorial resources that children may need in their maths lesson to support their learning.
 This includes times table target boards, 3D shapes, 100 squares, Unifix cubes, Cuisenaire rods, digit cards, number stacks and so much more.

 No hands up rule enables targeted questions.
 Our positive discrimination approach means pupils with SEND and Pupil Premium are targeted more regularly and given additional adult focus time to accelerate progress.